ionos-cloud/terraform-provider-ionoscloud/docs/resources/k8s_node_pool.md

 - `ram_size` -(Required)[int] - The desired amount of RAM, in MB
 - `storage_size` -(Required)[int] - The desired amount of storage for each node, in GB
 - `public_ips` - (Optional)[list] A list of public IPs associated with the node pool; must have at least `node_count + 1` elements
-- `labels` - (Optional)[list] A map of labels attached to node pool.
-For more details, please check the API documentation
-- `annotations` - (Optional)[list] A map of annotations attached to node pool.
-For more details, please check the API documentation
-- `available_upgrade_versions` - (Optional)[list] A list of available versions for upgrading the node pool.
-For more details, please check the API documentation

 ## Import